mradulsingh2310/mradulsingh2310/README.md

 ###

-<p align="left">I'm SM fan from India.<br><br>- 🔭 I’m working as Software Dev Engg <br>- 📚 I'm currently learning Rust<br>- ⚡ In my free time I like to be a music critic.<br>- 🤩 I’m working on my 3D Portfolio using Gulpjs, excited to finish it and present it.</p>
+<p align="left">I'm SM fan from India.<br><br>- 🔭 I’m working as Software Engineer at Accolade <br>- 📚 I'm currently using Java with SpringBoot and Maven<br>- ⚡ In my free time I like to be a music critic.<br>- 🤩 I’m working on my 3D Portfolio using Gulpjs, excited to finish it and present it.</p>

 ###